Talented students must be developed all the way from PhD to professorship.

 Forthcoming.
 Political agency and gender in India.
 Women, Dalits and subalterns between the nation and its ‘others’.
 London, New York: Routledge (under contract)

-In press 2014.‘Art institutions as global forms in India and beyond: Cultural production, temporality and place’ In H. Kahn (ed.)
+2014.‘Art institutions as global forms in India and beyond: Cultural production, temporality and place’ In H. Kahn (ed.)
 Framing the global.
 Bloomington, IN: Indiana University Press

 2014.
 ‘Dalit women between social and analytical alterity.
 Rethinking the ‘quintessentially marginal’ In L. Fernandes (ed.)
 Handbook of gender in South Asia.
 London, New York: Routledge, pp. 305-317